uhnify/uhnify.github.io/index.md

 - **Landing Page**: Your gateway to the UHnify experience.
 - **My Clubs Page**: Your personal club hub.
 - **Clubs Page**: Browse and explore the full directory of clubs.
-- **Similar Clubs Page**: Discover new clubs similar to those you've joined.
+- **Events Page**: Discover new clubs similar to those you've joined.
 - **Login Page**: Secure access to your UHnify account.

 ## Deployment